Create Payment

 }

-Conditional customer data rule
+Conditional customer-data rule

-• If any field inside customer is sent, all of these fields become required: firstName, lastName, email, address, address2, city, state, postalCode, countryCode.
+If any field inside customer is sent, all of these fields become required: firstName, lastName, email, address, address2, city, state, postalCode, countryCode.
+Omitting one returns HTTP 400 – ValidationError.

-Step 4: Confirm payment status
+Step 4 – Confirm payment status

-Option A – Webhook notifications (recommended) Configure a webhook URL; your server receives real-time JSON payloads whenever statusCode changes.
+• Your server receives real-time JSON payloads whenever statusCode changes.

 Option B – Polling